-Alysoun is a PhD candidate at the Newcastle Law School, University of Newcastle, where she is conducting metaresearch of empirical studies of mediation, in an effort to find out more about mediator effectiveness.
-In addition to ADR Research Network, she is a founding member of ADRAC, and a member of the American Association for the Advancement of Science (AAAS), and the Law and Society Association (USA).
+Alysoun has a PhD from the University of Newcastle (2020) and her main area of interest is empirical research methods.
+Her major research project applied a metaresearch approach to empirical studies of mediation, in an effort to find out what is known about mediator effectiveness.
+In addition to ADR Research Network, she is a founding member of ADRAC, a member of the Law & Society Association (USA), and the American Association for the Advancement of Science (AAAS).
 She was a member of the American Bar Association (ABA) Section of Dispute Resolution Task Force on Research on Mediator Techniques until that Task Force's disbandment following publication of its Final Report in 2017.
 She is a Director of National Mediation Conferences Ltd. Alysoun is an experienced DR practitioner and educator/trainer.
 She is also the Call Out Officer for her local brigade in the NSW Rural Fire Service.
 Contact: email@example.com

 Submissions for presentation at NMC2021 – closing soon

 There is less than one week to submit your proposal for presentation at the 2021 National Mediation Conference to be held in Alice Springs from 1 – 4 September.
 The extended proposal submission deadline is 14 March 2021.

 The conference is designed to accommodate the needs of those who may not be able to travel to Alice Springs by providing opportunities for both face-to-face and online presentations.

 NMC2021 provides an opportunity for all those with an interest in mediation and DR to share knowledge, skills and ideas with a focus on learning about the role of conflict management in achieving true reconciliation.
 The conference theme, “One Story”, describes the situation when a conflict has been resolved and no longer exists, when everyone walks away with a single, mutually respectful story.
 The theme also reflects a broader perception of the commonalities among all people, and has application across all areas of DR.